gmillare4/Shopify-Front-End-Challenge/README.md

 Functionality:

 - You can search movie titles in the search bar which updates the results list
-- Movies in search results can be added and removed to the nominations list
+- Movies in search results can be added and removed from the nominations list
 - If a search result has already been nominated, it's nomination button is disabled
 - A banner is displayed when a user as 5 nominations
 - Error handling
 - An error message will be displayed on API error, EX: "Too many results."
+- Loading animation for search results